Tudor Court Chiropractic

 We hope this blog post finds you in good health, both mentally and physically.

-Our Worthing & Horsham clinics are now open for face-to-face chiropractic appointments.
+Our Worthing & Horsham clinics are now open for face-to-face chiropractic & massage appointments as normal.

 All these measures are designed to reduce the risk of infection and to protect you, us and our families.

 Before we see you in person, we will ask you to complete an online Coronavirus (COVID-19) Triage & Consent Form.
 The link for this will be sent to you in your appointment confirmation and reminder e-mails.
-You should complete this form the night before your treatment.
+You should complete this form the night before or the morning of your treatment.
 Unfortunately, without this form completed, we will be unable to see you.

-We need to ensure that all patients are symptom free, have not been told to self-isolate by NHS Test & Trace, are not in the “shielding” group and that you understand the risks of face-to-face contact (treatment).
+We need to ensure that all patients are symptom free and that they understand the risks of face-to-face contact (treatment).

 Please come to your appointment on your own to minimise infection risk.